Nadal to play Federer in Australian Open final

 Beset by a wrist injury in 2016, not to mention other ailments in recent years, Nadal hadn't progressed to a grand slam final since winning the 2014 French Open.

-The 30-year-old described last season as "tough" and admitted he cried on his return journey to the hotel following his third-round elimination at his beloved Roland Garros, where he has won a record nine titles.
+The 30-year-old described last season as "tough" and admitted he cried on his return journey to the hotel following his third-round injury-enforced withdrawal at his beloved Roland Garros, where he has won a record nine titles.

 "I never say never because I worked very hard to be where I am," he said Friday.
 "I really have been working very hard and very well."